 There are many ways to approach marketing planning.
 After testing and developing plans for hundreds of firms, we have some strong opinions on the subject.
 Follow the seven steps below, and you will not only cover all your bases, you will uncover new opportunities to build engagement and visibility.

-1. Understand the business situation your firm is facing.
-The purpose of marketing is to enable a firm to achieve its business goals.
-If you do not start with a clear understanding of those goals and any constraints that limit your ability to achieve them, you will be unlikely to succeed.
+- Understand the business situation your firm is facing.
+The purpose of marketing is to equip a firm to achieve its business goals.
+If you do not start with a clear understanding of those goals and any constraints that limit your ability to achieve them, you are less likely to succeed.

 Look closely at the factors that affect your standing in the marketplace: